-The student's name, school, city and state should be on the poem, and a completed Entry Form (individual or group) must be stapled to back facing outward for each poem.
+The student's name, school, city and state should be on the poem, and a completed Entry Form must be stapled to back facing outward for each poem.
 Poems not submitted in this format, or with incomplete or illegible writing will not be judged.